Drazib-Potion/Dofus-bot-AH/README.md

 **Launch the Bot:**
    - For users :
-      - launch the Dofus-bot-AH/main/Dofus-bot-AH.exe file in and click on Start
+      - launch the Dofus-bot-AH/main/Dofus-bot-AH.exe file and click on Start
    - For devs:
       - Open your terminal or command prompt.
       - Navigate to the directory where the AH Bot files are located.